gregtyler/gregtyler-pichon/webdev/20170506-building-gregtyler.co.uk.md

 In this post, I want to go through some of the decisions I made in redesigning [gregtyler.co.uk](https://gregtyler.co.uk/) and the tools I used to do so.

 ## Building a blog
 Let's start with the technical bits.
 This website is written bespoke in Node, without even a application framework like Express (the notable modules I use are [marked](https://www.npmjs.com/package/marked) for Markdown parsing, [highlight.js](https://highlightjs.org/) for code display, and [nunjucks](https://mozilla.github.io/nunjucks/) for templating).
-Not using an application framework might seem like a silly idea and, in general, it is.
+Not using an application framework might seem like a silly idea and, in general, it probably is.
 But this project was as much about learning how to build a Node application as it was about having a new blog, so I used the opportunity to learn properly about how Node handles HTTP requests and responses by handling them all myself.

 In development I focused on a couple of major goals.
 One was to ensure the site is performant, which not having an application framework helps with because I can see everything happening end-to-end between a request and response.
 Another was to build an application that would be robust for the future.
 I've got no plans to roll out the application (which I've called "Palomar") to any other websites, but designed it as if I did intend to.
 I also designed it to be extensible in the future so that adding new features won't require rewriting the whole application.